Welcome to Clearmind London

 My experience as an academic lecturer at university, and as a personal tutor, has also helped me to understand the impact of anxieties around achievement and failure, especially with regarding to perfectionism and procrastination.
-Many students, employees and bosses I have counselled have had low self-esteem due to difficulties in childhood and adulthood which have affected their ability to achieve their goals.
+I have found that people from all backgrounds, no matter who they are, can have low self-esteem due to difficulties in childhood and adulthood which have affected their self-worth and the ability to achieve their goals.
 My enthusiasm for learning and achieving has helped my clients to find their own path and voice so that they can be more empowered in their lives.

-In addition to my own private practice I am an Anxiety UK-approved therapist and a member of the counselling community, Relational Spaces.
-I have worked for Mind in Camden and supported patients in the NHS.
+I am member of the counselling community, Relational Spaces and and have worked for Mind in Camden and supported patients in the NHS.
 In addition, I worked as a volunteer for a student telephone counselling line.
 I have also spent many years supporting international and home students in my pastoral role at university.

 My approach is friendly and professional.
-Through listening to your story and agreeing a goal to work on together, we can work with CBT techniques that are particularly effective in changing the emotions around negative events to ones which are healthier and more life affirming.
-As an integrative counsellor I also use other theories and techniques such as Mindfulness, EMDR, Acceptance therapy and solution focused therapy.
+Through listening to your story and agreeing a goal to work on together, we can work using integrative CBT techniques that are particularly effective in changing the emotions around negative events to ones which are healthier and more life affirming.
+As an integrative counsellor I use other theories and techniques such as hypnosis, Gestalt and Parts theory, EMDR, Acceptance therapy and Solution Focused Therapy.
 I am interested in art therapy and have sometimes found this to be very helpful form for my clients.
-I typically see clients for around 6-15 sessions of one hour, but I have seen clients over a longer period.
+I typically see clients for around 8-15 sessions of one hour, but I have seen clients over a longer period.

-• I am currently seeing people online due to the pandemic.
-Although I like seeing clients face-to-face, many of my clients have said how convenient it is to meet online, and they have found the sessions to be just as effective.
+• I am currently seeing people online, which has been very successful.
+Many of my clients have said how convenient it is to meet online, and they have found the sessions to be effective.
 I use techniques such as sharing the screen to explain theories and I email information after the sessions that help clients understand the theories better and to support them through the week.
-I am also charging a reduced rate at present for online sessions.

 • Advanced Integrative Diploma in CBT – College of Cognitive Behavioural